rowanG077/InferExamAnswers/README.md

 # InferExamAnswers

-Given an exam with only True False questions and a list of answers from multiple students with theirs scores infer the correct answers for the exam.
+Given an exam with only True False questions and a list of answers from multiple students with their scores infer the correct answers for the exam.

 # Usage
 ```
-usage: InferExamAnswers [options]
+usage: src/InferExamAnswers [options]
   basic user options:
     -h --help   	show this message
     -v --version	show version

-when no options are specified program waits for input of exam answers and total points on stdin in the following format:
+when no options are specified program waits for input of exam answers and total
+points on stdin in the following format:

 <p> <q>
 a_1a_2...a_q <total points for student a>